In this Issue

 On the See

-also updated our LAN pages on qru.com.
+Along with the myriad changes on our LAN this week, we have also updated our LAN pages on qru.com.
 The pages now have a complete listing of all of our computers and peripherals with up to date models of most of our machines.
 The layout of the LAN pages is easier to navigate and we have a better listing of the manufacturers of our parts.

-The Heavy and the Light Irridium is the densest of all elements in the Periodic Table.
+Irridium is the densest of all elements in the Periodic Table.
 Aluminum is the least dense of all solids in the periodic table.
 Irridium is used in gold tipped pens and containers that need to withstand extreme conditions.
 Aluminum is used to make bicycles and wrap food.
-These elements have little in common but now they are both a part of the Hardcorp Periodic Table of the Elements. |
+These elements have little in common but now they are both a part of the Hardcorp Periodic Table of the Elements.

 Client Side

-Sabretooth so lifelike and evil that it strikes fear in the hearts of our competitors.
+Tate Madler has modeled a skull of a Sabretooth so lifelike and evil that it strikes fear in the hearts of our competitors.
 The model was done for Sabretooth Magazine, a publication devoted to the Vampire scene in New York City.
 With time and through references the artwork of Tate Madler should soon grace the pages of several New York based alternative web sites.
 To see the skull go to the gallery on the Sabretooth web site.

-of events.
+Chicago Gaelic Park, a long-time client of Qru Studios, has sent in some updates to their calendar of events.
 Be sure to stop by the site and see what is new at the park.

 Notes From You

-"Unbelievable!!!!" ~Father Todd, Fangmaker of the House of Sabretooth (in
+~Father Todd, Fangmaker of the House of Sabretooth (in reference to the sabretooth skull modeled by Tate)